brittanyarthur/SentimentAnalysis/README.md

 | "Not any of the teams.” | "Not any of the NOTteams."
 | " I don't like to see any mess." | "I do notlike to see any NOTmess."
 | “I did not like the wind” | "I did not like the NOTwind"

-* See question 2 for good example analysis of the “like” cases and “not” cases.

 2 Handling the word “like”